bryosabian/SabianAsyncTask-Swift/README.md

         x + y
     })
     if sum < 50 {
-        throw MyError.runtimeError("Amount must be greater or equal to 50") }
+        throw MyError.runtimeError("Amounts must be greater or equal to 50") }
     return sum
 }, onBefore: {